 For instance, Sumitomo Electric fulfilled its corporate responsibility when the Great Kanto Earthquake hit Tokyo in 1923.
 Plants of electric wire manufacturers based in the Kanto region were devastated because of the earthquake, and prices of industrial materials such as copper increased sharply.
 As a key manufacturer capable of supplying electrical wires and cables, materials indispensable to post-quake reconstruction, we fulfilled our responsibility by offering these products at the same prices as before the disaster.
 Even in labor-management relations, the Company maintains these corporate principles of attaching importance to trust above all things and contributing to society in all circumstances.
 Learning lessons from the 1921 labor dispute, we decided to hold in-depth discussions between management and the union on any issue.
 By keeping subsequent agreements by all means, we have built a solid relationship of mutual confidence.
 As a result, we have never experienced another labor dispute up to today.
 To ensure sound corporate management, we make it a rule not to engage in speculative investments, such as the acquisition of real estates unrelated to our business operations.
 This policy has never been shaken even during the period of the Japanese economic bubble in the late 1980s.

 Sumitomo Electric Group CSR Promotion System

-Holding semiannual meetings to review the CSR activities from a group-wide perspective and give support and guidance on the future development.
+1. Holding meetings four times a fiscal year to review the CSR activities from a group-wide perspective and give support and guidance on the future development.

 The business operations of the Sumitomo Electric Group are supported by interaction with a wide range of stakeholders.
 We clarify our responsibilities for the stakeholders who have deep relationships with us on a daily basis, and continuously endeavor to promote communication with them through various opportunities.